TomAtGithub/ms_project_app/README.md

 - [ ] Show label in GUI
 - [ ] Load, classify and save results.csv of example audio on start option
 - [ ] Evaluate dialog
-- [ ] share evaluation / send via mail
+- [ ] share evaluation / send via mail / write result to view and then they have to screenshot it

 # What is working